dksingh04/feedback-generator/README.md

 ## 🧐 About <a name = "about"></a>

-Project will help you to generate formatted feedback by answering questions, it will save around 10-15 mins of writing feedback of Interviews taken.
+Project will help you to generate formatted feedback by answering few sample questions, it will save around 10-15 mins of your precious time.

 ## 🏁 Getting Started <a name = "getting_started"></a>